Keksoj/multi_topic_with_books/README.md

-# multi_topic_with_books
+# [Pulsar] multi_topic_with_books

-The goal is to test pulsar's abilities with a bit more data than just "ping" and "pong": stream three books, each on one topic.
+The goal is to test pulsar's abilities with a bit more data than just "ping" and "pong".
+Let's stream three books on three topics.

-The books, as UTF-8 plain text files:
+The books are UTF-8 plain text files:

 -   Tolkien's Silmarilion (2300 long lines, 131.000 words)
 -   Goethe's Faust (6000 short lines, 31.000 words)